 Although it’s important to have statistics on your side, before making wide-scale changes in hiring protocol, common sense also says that candidates who are physically capable of doing the job will be the most safe, efficient, and productive employees.
 Physical Abilities Testing takes the guesswork out of determining which candidates have what it takes to thrive in the workplace, as well as which ones would struggle with the physical demands of their jobs and potentially sustain a costly workplace injury.

-Food processing and production is a fast-paced, high demand industry.
+Beverage distribution is a fast-paced, high demand industry.
 Succeeding means that you need a workforce with the strength and stamina to handle the workloads.
-By incorporating pre-hire Physical Abilities Testing, companies can meet the demands of food production while reducing injuries because they’re hiring people who are physically capable of performing the physical requirements of the job.
+By incorporating pre-hire Physical Abilities Testing, companies can achieve the demands of beverage distribution while reducing injuries because they’re hiring people who are physically capable of performing the physical requirements of the job.

 For more information, contact Deborah Lechner, President ErgoScience, Inc. firstname.lastname@example.org